 About Us

 Nakusp and Area Community Forest (NACFOR) is a BC corporation 100% owned by the Village of Nakusp, and governed by a volunteer Board of Directors.
-Its 25 year (replaceable) Community Forest Agreement with the BC government, licenses it to manage a forest land base of 9192 hectares and harvest an average of 20,000 cubic metres – about 500 truckloads of timber per year.
+It’s 25 year (replaceable) Community Forest Agreement with the BC government, licenses it to manage a forest land base of 9192 hectares and harvest an average of 20,000 cubic metres – about 500 truckloads of timber per year.
 Operations are carried out on a contract basis, primarily with local contractors.
 NACFOR has operated successfully since 2008 and delivered numerous benefits to the local community.
 NACFOR’s current strengths enable it to face increasing challenges in the forest industry and undertake new ventures for long-term sustainability.
 NACFOR is a part of the BC Community Forest Association.
 See a detailed description here of a BC Community Forest Agreement with the province of British Columbia.
 And, how community forests are contributing to rural-communities economy.

 Board of Directors: